New York Legal Sports Betting Overview

 New York Yankees: The most successful baseball franchise in the US and the most famous globally, the Yankees have won a massive 27 Word Series.
 That’s more than double its nearest competitor, the St. Louis Cardinals, with 11 MLB Championships.

-Buffalo Sabers: Playing in the Atlantic Division of the NHL's Eastern Conference, the Sabers are yet to win a Stanley Cup.
+Buffalo Sabres: Playing in the Atlantic Division of the NHL's Eastern Conference, the Sabres are yet to win a Stanley Cup.

 New York Islanders: Winning the Stanley Cup the same number of times as its rivals, the Rangers (4), the Islanders have only lost the NHL’s finals series once.

 New York Rangers: While the New York Rangers have won four Stanley Cups, the team has also made it to the NHL’s finals series and lost seven times.